Hire full time talent anywhere

 What Are Remote Work Stipends For?

 Remote work allowances can be used for a multitude of reasons.
-What is and isn’t allowed is a matter for individual company policy.
+What is and isn’t allowed is a matter of individual company policy.

 Typically, remote work stipends are used to fund new office equipment, such as desks, ergonomically designed chairs, and extra monitors.
-They can also be used to cover costs like food, coffee, or anything else that an employee needs to stay comfortable and productive while working remotely, such as a faster Internet connection or a coworking space membership.
+They can also cover costs like food, coffee, or anything else an employee needs to stay comfortable and productive while working remotely, such as a faster Internet connection or a coworking space membership.

 A remote work stipend can be paid monthly alongside salary, quarterly, given as a one-time payment, or as a reimbursement for costs incurred by employees and then claimed for.